Copytalk Voice Recognition (VR) Standards |

 When you get a QA job, you should check the F2 tab.
 All jobs which are transcribed by VR will have a comment indicating as much.

-Things To Do Every VR Job
+Things To Do For Every VR Job

 Once you have identified the job is a VR job, you should: